vivekrunwal/QRCodeScanner/README.md

 # QRCodeScanner

-This app takes user in the form their email and Mobile Number.
+This app takes user input in the form of their Email and Mobile Number.

 User data is stored in [Firebase Database](https://en.wikipedia.org/wiki/Firebase)